blockblaz/zeam-runtime/README.md

-# zeam-poc
+# zeam-runtime

-This is the PoC to demonstrate that it's possible to build a zig beam chain client.
+This package is the runtime libraries required for zeam to run in zkVMs.

 Only powdr support has been worked so far, with other zkVM in progress.